About the program

 What are the goals of the grant program?

-The Route 66 Centennial grant program aims to provide communities along historic Route 66 support for programs related to consumer experiences, events, destination enhancements, marketing and promotions.
+The Route 66 Centennial grant program aims to provide communities along historic Route 66 support for programs related to special events and infrastructure and destination enhancements.
 An overarching goal is to ensure that New Mexico Route 66 projects dovetail effectively with the National Route 66 Commission to provide consistency with national goals while still tailoring efforts to local communities.

 -